 The Company complies with the requirements of the SEC Staff Accounting Bulletin Topic 5A, "Expenses of Offering."
 Offering costs consist principally of professional and registration fees incurred through the balance sheet date that are related to the Public Offering and that were charged to stockholders' equity upon the completion of the Public Offering.
-Accordingly, at December 31, 2013, offering costs totaling approximately \$550,301 (in addition to \$5,750,000 in upfront and \$12,125,000 in deferred underwriters fees) have been charged to stockholders' equity.
+Accordingly, at December 31, 2014 and 2013, respectively, offering costs totaling approximately \$550,330 and \$550,300 (in addition to \$5,750,000 in upfront and \$12,125,000 in deferred underwriters fees) have been charged to stockholders' equity.